bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Okay, okay, I can do a little, I can explain a little more.
 So, so yeah, the way it works intuitively is basically the client sends this kind of encrypted vector of bits.

 Encrypted vector of bits and the server does like an encrypted dot product between the bits that the client sends and the items in the database.

 And the point is, you know, The one bit will kind of be the item that we want, and the zero bits will kind of cancel out all the items we don't want.

 And the server will add these all up and send it back to the client.
 And the point is the server never learned, you know, what the encrypted bits were.

 It never learns what the sum of everything was.
 It just kind of does the computation and sends the encrypted result back to the client.

 Speaker 4: 01:02:12

 Oh, okay.
-Okay, it's like a cryptographic challenge
+Okay, it's like a cryptographic challenge protocol.

-Speaker 0: 01:02:16

-protocol

-Speaker 4: 01:02:20

-that's like the server is sending bytes, but those bytes are not the address, but somehow be the client server challenge, you can establish the address or the information that the
+That's like the server is sending bytes, but those bytes are not the address, but somehow be the client-server challenge, you can establish the address or the information that the server is sending on the client.

-Speaker 1: 01:02:40

-server is sending

-Speaker 4: 01:02:41

-on the client.
-Holy shit,
+Holy shit, that's something.

 Speaker 1: 01:02:44

-that's something.
 Yeah, so the client is sending an encrypted version of its query and it gets an encrypted response.
 And the point is the server never decrypts anything.
 Yeah, that's the point.
 Everything stays encrypted.
-So it's kind of like, it's almost like end to end encryption.
+So it's kind of like, it's almost like end-to-end encryption.
 Like, like end-to-end encryption.
 The catch is that it's expensive for the server to do the computation.
 So you know the server has to invest a lot of effort to kind of answer your query.